 Youngstown is a quaint and historic village located 11 miles north of Niagara Falls, New York along the Canadian border with views of Niagara-on- the Lake as well as the Toronto skyline (which can be seen from Old Fort Niagara).
 Independently owned businesses and shops line the main streets with restaurants offering fresh home cooked comfort food as well as gourmet fare.
-The village offers quaint accommodations for those who wish to extend their visit by a day and real estate services for those who want to stay a lifetime.
 Old Fort Niagara is the featured historic attraction located in the Village on the shores of Lake Ontario.

 Learn about the Youngstown Business & Professional Association